 |Prep time||1 hour|

 Earthy beets are a perfect match for delicate citrus.
 Use your favorite combination of citrus here - navel or blood oranges will work, as will red or white grapefruit and even a Meyer lemon.

-Meanwhile, combine the orange zest, juice, honey, remaining ¼ cup olive oil and remaining ¼ teaspoon salt in a jar.
+Meanwhile, combine the orange zest, honey, remaining ¼ cup olive oil and remaining ¼ teaspoon salt in a jar.
 Cover with the lid and shake vigorously to combine.

 Note: To segment a citrus fruit, slice the top and bottom off of an orange, grapefruit or lemon.
 Turn the fruit onto one of its two flat surfaces and carefully remove the peel and white pith with your knife.
 Working over a bowl, cut away the segments from in between the membranes of the fruit.
 Squeeze any juice from the fruit into the bowl.